vladimirdrengubiak/User_Service_Kotlin/README.txt

 - Java 17 or higher
 - Docker

-To build and start the application, run the provided script:
+To build and start the application:

-./build-and-run.sh
+./mvnw clean

+./mvnw package -DskipTests

+docker-compose up --build

 API endpoints: